StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 To the right of the memory table is a string representation of the data.
 This can be useful when browsing portions of memory that are intended to represent in-game text, or to quickly browse for patterns in the data.

 You can click on a byte value in the table to select it.
-This will show signed/unsigned integers representations (in decimal rather than hexadecimal) of the value at the bottom of the window.
 When a value is selected, you can also change the value, which will immediately be reflected in-game.
 Note that some values may immediately revert to the previous value if the game's code sets the value every frame.

 Per the [GBA memory map](http://problemkaputt.de/gbatek-gba-memory-map.htm), the addresses around 0x0 are internal BIOS values used by the GBA's core systems, so they aren't particularly interesting for our purposes.
 You can jump to any address in memory by entering the address into _Inspect Address_ at the top right.